ZigZag557/The-Plague/README.md

 /stopplague -> Remove all infection.

-/setimmune * -> x is the player you would like to make immune to the disease.
+/setimmune x -> x is the player's name you would like to make immune to the disease.

 ### Settings
 You can find the "settings.lua" file in "lua/plague".
 Change it to your liking.

-### Contact
+### Contact Information
 Steam: https://steamcommunity.com/profiles/76561198062191304/